sahiedu/bebop_ros_examples/bebop_examples/README.md

 ## Setup

 ### 1. Driver installation
-A detailed description for the correct installation of the Bebop driver can be found [here](https://bebop-autonomy.readthedocs.io/en/latest/installation.html), in a nutshell, we only need to clone the driver and compile the code.
+A detailed description for the correct installation of the Bebop driver can be found [here](https://bebop-autonomy.readthedocs.io/en/latest/installation.html), in a nutshell, we only need to clone the driver packages and compile the code.

 ### 2. Clone the repository
 Next, the entire repository should be cloned to: ```~/catkin_ws/src``` by entering the command ```git clone https://github.com/EDU4RDO-SH/ROS.git``` and compile the code with ```catkin_make```.